DSLsofMath/DSLsofMath/README.md

 # Domain-Specific Languages of Mathematics

-[GitHub repository](https://github.com/DSLsofMath/DSLsofMath/) for open source material related to a BSc course at Chalmers and GU.
+[GitHub repository](https://github.com/DSLsofMath/DSLsofMath/) for open source material related the book "Domain-Specific Languages of Mathematics" published in 2022 by College Publications.

+The book and the repository are used in a BSc-level course at Chalmers and GU.

 The main course homepage is in the Canvas LMS: (https://chalmers.instructure.com/courses/12458)